 - Please notify the HOAC Camping Office of any Den Chiefs attending Bear Camp with your Pack and the Boy Scout Troop unit number with which the Den Chief is registered.

 - The names of all Bear Scouts and Adults attending Bear Camp along with your final payment will be due on or before April 22, 2020.

 - Each unit who is signed up for Bear Camp by March 17, 2020 will receive their unit billing statement and pack roster in the mail.
 This information will be sent to the person listed as the Primary Bear Camp Contact Person at the time of registration.

 - The pack roster and final payment must be submitted on or before April 22, 2020.
 The final payment cannot be made online.
 It must be made at the Service Center or by mail.

 - You may review the Council Camp Refund Policy and download many other resources for your Bear Camp experience at the HOAC Camping Resources page.

-- Sunday, May 20 beginning promptly at 7:00 p.m. at the Theodore Naish Scout Reservation Cub World Pavilion, 1100 Martinek Lane, Kansas City, KS 66111
+- Saturday, May 2, 2020 beginning promptly at 10:00 a.m. at the Theodore Naish Scout Reservation, Cub World Pavilion, 1100 Martinek Lane, Kansas City, KS 66111

-These fees cover the cost of all patches for Scouts, t-shirts for Scouts and adults, program supplies, participation awards, meals, lodging, insurance, etc. We encourage you to register by Pack rather than individually.
+These fees cover the cost of all patches for Scouts, t-shirts for Scouts and Adults, program supplies, participation awards, meals, lodging, insurance, etc. We encourage you to register by Pack rather than individually.
 However, either form of registration for Bear Camp will be accepted!